Introduction

 In the event of an off-route Inflight Calculation, a waypoint can be manually typed into the field.
 In this case, a new route will have to be generated to complete the computation.

-The Flight Level is auto populated with either the expected flight level based on the most recent computation, or the expected level based on the most recent position report captured by the Progress Functionality.
+The Flight Level is auto-populated with either the expected flight level based on the most recent computation, or the expected level based on the most recent position report captured by the Progress Functionality.

-Note that when inflight calculation is applied, the Tankering entry field on the Plan dialog is replaced with FOB overhead selected waypoint.
+Note: When inflight calculation is applied, the Tankering entry field on the Plan dialog is replaced with FOB overhead selected waypoint.

 Flight Info use for adhoc Wind and Temperature Calculations

 The Flight Info Group contains options for selection of Historical Winds, manual entry of an ISA deviation, and manual entry of a wind component.
 This option is only available for "Test" flights.
-The system will not allow computation of ad hoc wind or temperature data on "live" flights.
+The system will not allow computation of adhoc wind or temperature data on "live" flights.

-Interaction 1 Click the Flight Info >> button.
+Click the Flight Info >> button.

-Interaction 1 Click the Hist winds dropdown button.
+Click the Hist winds dropdown button.

 HINT